jbcannon/REU/assignments/annotated-bib.md

 - Why did the authors conduct this study?
 What is the overall problem or question being addressed?
 What are the complexities of the issue?
 For whom is the topic important and why?
 What work has been done before to answer this question?
 - Why is this reading included and how does it relate to your research question?
-- How might this question be relevant for ponderosa pine forests of Colorado?
+- How might this question be relevant for longleaf pine forests or other forests of the southeastern US?
 - What is already known about the topic under investigation, and what remains to be understood?
 - What are the overall and specific findings of this study?
 Would you expect similar or different results applied to your study system, and why?
 - What additional sources cited in this reading may you want to explore further?